 NEW!
-Essay on Frank O'Hara at The Brooklyn Rail.
+New articles on painters Robert De Niro Sr., Jane Wilson, Jane Freilicher and Regina Bogat (see Art Writing).
+July essay on Frank O'Hara at The Brooklyn Rail.
 Poem at New York Dreaming and new poems: "An Erased Rauschenberg" at Eoagh, "Decoupage" in Vanitas 7, Night Birds with watercolor by Robert Corless at Cultural Society, prose poem "Bolero" just out with a 1961 black-and-white work on paper by Robert Corless in 10th anniversary print issue of Sleepingfish (Calamari Press) pictured (left) on the shelf at St Marks Bookshop + available from Calamari Press or Amazon.